290 Beacon

 Click here for an index to the deeds for 290 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

-On July 23, 1870, 290 Beacon was purchased from Anna Snelling by Caroline Augusta (Battelle) Chickering, the wife piano manufacturer Thomas Edward Chickering.
+On July 23, 1870, 290 Beacon was purchased from Anna Snelling by Caroline Augusta (Battelle) Chickering, the wife of piano manufacturer Thomas Edward Chickering.
 They previously had lived at 210 Beacon.

 Thomas Chickering died in February of 1871.
 Caroline Chickering continued to live at 290 Beacon with their daughter, Lillian, who married in February of 1882 to Gordon Prince, a real estate trustee.
 After their marriage, Gordon and Lillian Prince lived at 290 Beacon with her mother.
 They also maintained a home, Foregate, in West Manchester, Massachusetts.